Allergic Dermatitis

 - Basti (Medicated Enema): Balances Vata and supports skin healing.

 Herbal medicines like Neem, Haridra (Turmeric), Manjistha, Khadira, and Sariva act as blood purifiers and anti-allergic agents.
-Topical applications with herbal lepas (paste) made of sandalwood, turmeric, and aloe vera soothe itching and burning.

 3. Pathya (Dietary Measures)